2024 — ONGOING

 A tale of an endangered marine plant that thrives where shallow water meets the sun, interwoven WITH stories of women that bloom in gender-biased soil, CASTING light on neglected aspects of biodiversity loss.

-A team of young female scientists from the bioscience research center BsRC studied the ecosystem off the coast of Talamone, Italy, to investigate how pollutants contained in healthcare products affect territory competition between Posidonia oceanica and invasive algae.
+A team of young female scientists from the bioscience research center BsRC studied the ecosystem off the coast of Talamone, Italy, to investigate how the combination of climate change induced stressors and emerging chemical pollutants contained in healthcare products may affect territory competition between Posidonia oceanica and algae.

-Exploring an important yet overlooked aspect of biodiversity loss, their work also challenges the persistent gender gaps in the Italian scientific community - where fewer than 30% of women hold prominent roles or get properly credited in publications.
+Exploring an overlooked aspect of biodiversity loss, their work also challenges persistent gender gaps in the Italian scientific community, where fewer than 30% of women hold prominent roles or get properly credited in publications.

 project supported by the Leica Camera USA x Women Photograph 2024 grant